20 Best Cascading Plants for a Retaining Wall

 Once your plant placements are planned, it’s time to prepare the soil to support your design.

-Preparing Soil and Drainage
+Get the Soil and Drainage Right

 Healthy soil is the foundation of successful plant and hardscape integration.
 Start by clearing away any construction debris or compacted soil near hardscape edges.